Chapter 609 — Criminal Code

 False Imprisonment

-False imprisonment means confining or restraining someone without their consent and without legal authority.
-It is a …
+False imprisonment means intentionally confining or restraining a person without consent while knowingly lacking lawful …

 609.26